Quantum non-equilibrium: Relaxation to equilibrium

 The causal interpretation of quantum mechanics has been set up by de Broglie and Bohm as a causal, deterministic model, and it was extended later by Bohm, Vigier, Hiley, Valentini and others to include stochastic properties.

 Bohm and other physicists, including Valentini, view the Born rule linking $R$ to the probability density function $\rho = R^2$ as representing not a basic law, but rather as constituting a result of a system having reached quantum equilibrium during the course of the time development under the Schrödinger equation.
 It can be shown that, once an equilibrium has been reached, the system remains in such equilibrium over the course of its further evolution: this follows from the continuity equation associated with the Schrödinger evolution of $\psi.$ However, it is less straightforward to demonstrate whether and how such an equilibrium is reached in the first place.

 In 1991, Valentini provided indications for deriving the quantum equilibrium hypothesis which states that $\rho(X,t)=|\psi(X,t)|^2$ in the framework of the pilot wave theory.
 (Here, $X$ stands for the collective coordinates of the system in configuration space).
 Valentini showed that the relaxation $\rho(X,t) \to |\psi(X,t)|^2$ may be accounted for by an H-theorem constructed in analogy to the Boltzmann H-theorem of statistical mechanics.

 Valentini's derivation of the quantum equilibrium hypothesis was criticized by Detlef Dürr and co-workers in 1992, and the derivation of the quantum equilibrium hypothesis has remained a topic of active investigation.

 Numerical simulations demonstrate a tendency for Born rule distributions to arise spontaneously at short time scales.

-The question not addressed in the literature yet is what happens when a system is resonantly pumped as in the Fröhlich effect so that the relaxation to equilibrium is prevented.
-This new physics has not yet been explored.